atescobar/atescobar.github.io/index.md

 ## Hobbies

 I like to play music and read.
+You can checkout my band [here](https://open.spotify.com/artist/5Fy0G9AIgJIGVn3mW8a1lW?si=pKVbaqq-QLqCo58cBFyR3A) (we played folk rock).

 ### Curriculum Vitae